About

 Sounding of the Peace Bell

-held in January/February each year;
+held annually in January/February each year;

 Bathing Buddha Ceremony